ayvacs/umbra-docs/docs/libraries/http.md

 ## Limitations

-These limitations are baked into Roblox's engine with no way to bypass them without an `X-FE` key.
+These limitations are baked into Roblox's engine with no way to bypass them, unless the request is made with an `X-FE` key - we are currently working on adding `X-FE` support.

 * There are port restrictions.
 You cannot use port **1194** or any port **below 1024**, except **80** and **443**.
 If you try to use a blocked port, you will receive either a **403 Forbidden** or **ERR_ACCESS_DENIED** error.
 * For each Roblox game server, there is a limit of **500 HTTP requests per minute**.
 Exceeding this may cause request-sending functions to stall entirely for about **30 seconds**.
 While requests made using the `http` library are not subject to this limit, they will count towards the limit for other scripts in-game, so please pay attention to that.